SEI-R-2-22/u1_lesson_VSCode/README.md

 ## Lesson Overview
 This lesson is a brief introduction to VS Code by Microsoft, the go-to text editor for web developers.
 You'll be spending a lot of time using this program, and the faster you are acclimated to it and become comfortable with it, the better coder you will be!
 In this lesson we'll review the basic layout, usage of common features, and review a few things that can take VS Code even further like hot keys and Extensions.
-Hopefully you've seen the Matrix, or this could get confusing (jk).

 ## Objectives
   - Review the main features and layout of VS Code